-Color-coded guides, manuals and instructions, modified computer screens/software, voice-activated recorders.
+For individuals with learning disabilities Color-coded guides, manuals and instructions, modified computer screens/software, voice-activated recorders.
 Modified assignment or reassignment for when an individual is unable to perform all of the tasks of a particular assignment, reassign to tasks the individual can perform, limit or reduce number of tasks, break down tasks or adjust time assigned to allow sufficient time to complete assigned activities.
 When these difficulties result from a cognitive or learning disability, provide a job coach, tutoring, or on-site assistance.
+For individuals with multiple chemical sensitivity.
 Modified work/learning environments, alternative communication methods, air filters.
+For individuals with mobility/manual impairment.
 Modified office equipment/work stations, wheelchair/scooter, stand/lean stool, anti-fatigue matting, writing aids, voice recognition, alternative keypad/keyboard access, telephone headsets.
 Service animals individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.

-Modified assignment or reassignment for when an individual is assigned to an activity that involves a variety of tasks and occasionally cannot perform some of the tasks because of a chronic condition, allow the tasks to change based on the individual's conditions.
+For individuals with a chronic medical condition Modified assignment or reassignment for when an individual is assigned to an activity that involves a variety of tasks and occasionally cannot perform some of the tasks because of a chronic condition, allow the tasks to change based on the individual's conditions.
 This may involve a simple shift of duties on a day-to-day basis or alternating locations.

-For any individual with a disability/impairment

-Modified/flexible schedule

-Assignment of hours must be based on information provided through formal assessment.
+For any individual with a disability/impairment Modified/flexible schedule Assignment of hours must be based on information provided through formal assessment.
 Individuals with certain impairments may have restrictions on the number of hours they are assigned to participate.
 When formal assessment indicates that an individual's impairments may become acute at times, resulting in the need for the individual to be absent from assigned activities, good cause must be accepted without requiring further written documentation from the individual (see 11.2.2).
 For individuals with chronic conditions that are affected by environmental factors (e.g., respiratory problems, Multiple Sclerosis, severe allergies, Lupus, Reynaud's Syndrome and other conditions), individual must be given good cause for non-participation when certain conditions exist, such as air temperatures below a certain degree or air quality alert.
 For example, an individual relies on public transportation to get to assignments and prolonged exposure to cold will exacerbate a condition.
 The individual must be given good cause for non-participation at times when air temperature would affect individual's condition.

 The W-2 agency is responsible for identifying the need for the accommodation, identifying the accommodation itself and making sure that the accommodation is provided.
 This includes ensuring that the accommodation is provided at all assigned activities such as a basic education lab or a work experience site.
+The Job

-The Job Accommodation Network (JAN) is an online resource that provides guidance on workplace accommodations and disability employment issues.
+Accommodation Network (JAN) is an online resource that provides guidance on workplace accommodations and disability employment issues.
 Case managers may find JAN helpful when identifying and arranging accommodations for an individual.